dart-lang/language/working/augmentation-libraries/feature-specification.md

 ### Augmenting variables

-A class-like augmentation can add *new* variables (i.e. instance or static fields) to the type being augmented:
+A class-like augmentation can add *new* variables (that is instance or static fields) to the type being augmented:

 ```dart